TE-Good/Pacman/README.md

   }
 }
 ```
-*Example of random target acquisition by the ghost to move to.
+*Example of random grid target acquisition by the ghost.
 Also, the function to check whether a direction it is trying to travel is actionable.*

 ## Challenges
 This was my debut programming project, and so there were meany obstactles that I naviagated.
 The logic behind moving the ghosts was a big hurdle owing to giving them the ability to chase.
 It took me a while, and if I were to go back now I think it could be refactored and made a lot simpler.